Heat Stroke and the Hazards of Working in the Heat in Texas

 Federal law mandates that employers provide workplaces free of known safety risks such as extreme heat.
 Specifically, under the General Duty Clause of the Occupational Safety and Health Act of 1970, employers are required to provide their employees with a place of employment free from recognizable hazards which cause or are likely to cause death or serious harm to those employees.

-The courts have interpreted this as a legal obligation to provide a workplace which is free of conditions or activities which the employer or the relevant industry in general recognizes as hazardous and that cause death or serious injury to employees when there is a feasible method to prevent the hazard.
+The courts have interpreted this as a legal obligation to provide a workplace that is free of conditions or activities which the employer or the relevant industry, in general, recognizes as hazardous and that cause death or serious injury to employees when there is a feasible method to prevent the hazard.
 This includes heat-related hazards that are likely to cause serious bodily harm or death.

 The U.S. Department of Health and Human Services and the National Institute for Occupational Safety and Health also published criteria for a recommended standard when it comes to occupational exposure to heat and hot environments.
 These criteria require that employers:

-- Conduct a hazard assessment to determine the appropriate personal protection equipment to be used to protect employees from hazards identified in the assessment;
+- Conduct a hazard assessment to determine the appropriate personal protective equipment to be used to protect employees from hazards identified in the assessment;

 - Record certain work-related injuries and illnesses;